connorjarrett/connorjarrett/README.md

     <u><b>Connor Jarrett</b></u>

     I'm a creative based in the UK.
-    I love to use design, code and writing to realise my creative passions.
+    I love to use design, video and technology to realise my creative passions.

     Find some of my projects below